broken-byte/HR_test_environment_with_solutions/readMe.md

 tests.

-I ALSO added created a tools directory with common algorithm things I found myself repeating, so feel free to use those with confidence as I have unit tests to validate their utility
+I ALSO added created a tools directory with common algorithm things I found myself repeating, so feel free to use those with confidence as I have unit tests to validate their utility.

-The repo is divided up into different topics from data structures & algorithms,i.e., sorting, arrays, greedy algorithms, etc. (omitting the test_facilities and tools directory, of course)
+The repo is divided up into different topics from data structures & algorithms, i.e., sorting, arrays, greedy algorithms, etc. (omitting the test_facilities and tools directory, of course)

 It is further divided into easy, medium, hard, and advanced problem sets for each topic.